warren-bank/json-zip-code-distance-database/README.md

   * I just found this dataset, and I'm pretty much laughing at myself that I effectively duplicated their entire project
     * The dataset that I generated uses a 100 mile radius
       * This distance range can be easily configured
-      * If it were to be increased by an order of magnitude, then the database schema would need to be adjusted to allow for longer decimal values
+      * If it were to be increased by an order of magnitude, then the [database schema](https://github.com/warren-bank/json-zip-code-distance-database/blob/master/2.%20MySQL%20data%20transformation/2.%20data/1.%20input/1.%20sql/1.%20schema.sql#L25) would need to be adjusted to allow `zipcode_mapping.distance` to contain longer decimal values
     * Several datasets are available from the _NBER_
       * including [one](http://www.nber.org/distance/2016/gaz/zcta5/gaz2016zcta5distance100miles.csv.zip) that uses a 100 mile radius
         * _to do_: I'd like to compare our results